fumiyau/CollegeMajorSegregation/README.md

 # College sex segregation in Japan
 - first run CollegeMajor.R to create raw data from excel files
 - then run a series of stata codes for analysis
+- supplement files are based on analysis excluding others